 Reuse of a course number

-A course number may be reused, provided that the previous course is inactive and there has been no enrollment in the course for at least 8 years.
+A course number may be reused, provided that the previous course with that subject number combination is inactive and there has been no enrollment in the course for at least 8 years.

-If the course that previously used the number is still active but it has not had student enrollment (including transfer credit or study abroad equivalency credit) for at least eight years, a course discontinuation (deletion) proposal must be submitted prior to starting a new course proposal that uses the course number in question.
+If the course that previously used the number is still active but has not had student enrollment (including transfer credit or study abroad equivalency credit) for at least eight years, a course deactivation proposal must be submitted prior to starting a new course proposal that uses the course number in question.

 A course number is not available for reuse until it has had no enrollment for 8 years and until the end of the term it is inactivated in (regardless of approval date).

-Check Course Guide to view the list of active courses for a subject, and when each course was last taught.
+Check the Guide to view the list of active courses for a subject, and when each course was last taught.
 Courses that have been inactivated will not appear.

 The Lumen Course Proposal form will only allow course numbers that are eligible for use to be entered and saved on a course proposal.